percona/pmm/docs/manage/security.md

 To enable:

-1. Start a shell within the Docker container: `docker exec -it bash`
+1. Start a shell within the Docker container: `docker exec -it pmm-server bash`

 2. Edit `/etc/grafana/grafana.ini`